 Weak vastus medialis oblique (VMO) muscle

 The vastus medialis oblique muscle or VMO for short is the quad muscle on the inside of the thigh.
 It is responsible for maintaining the stability of the patella towards the inside of the knee.

 If you have a weak VMO muscle then patella dislocation is more likely.

 Overpronation of the feet.

 Overpronation of the feet is where the feet roll in or flatten too much when running.
 This causes the leg to turn inwards which leaves the patella susceptible to moving outwards as the quadriceps contract.

 Increased Q angle of the knee.

 The Q-angle of the knee relates the angle of the lower leg to the knee.
 People with an increased Q angle appear ‘knock-kneed’.
 When they straighten their leg, it forces the patella to the outside of the knee, potentially resulting in patella dislocation.

 Treatment of patella dislocation

-When the acute symptoms settle down a full knee strengthening rehabilitation program is required to help avoid future recurrence.
-Specifically exercises for the vastus medialis muscle on the inside of the quadriceps are important.
+When acute symptoms settle down and pain allows, begin a full knee rehabilitation program.
+This helps to reduce the risk of future injury.
+Specifically, exercises for the vastus medialis muscle on the inside of the quadriceps are important.